 - How dare they blaspheme the Holy Spirit by concocting doctrines of demons, such as “divine healing is of the devil,” designed to excuse the powerless leadership of spiritually bankrupt denominations from their God-ordained duty to preach, teach, and demonstrate the healing power of God within their churches?

-- How dare they figuratively spit in the face of Jesus as they unctuously proclaim their totally unscriptural “traditions of men” that God inflicts sickness, disease, and calamity upon His children to teach them humility while hypocritically being the first ones to hit the doctor’s office?
+- How dare they figuratively spit in the face of Jesus as they unctuously proclaim their totally unscriptural “traditions of men” that God is a cosmic child abuser, inflicting sickness, disease, and calamity upon His children to teach them humility while those selfsame persons hypocritically are the first ones to hit the doctor’s office whenever they fall ill?

 HOW DARE THEY!!!!